yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

       resourceName: tyk
       # Type of the span processor to use.
 Valid values are “simple” or “batch”.
       spanProcessorType: batch
-      # Type of the context propagator to use
+      # Type of the context propagator to use.
+Valid values are "tracecontext" and "b3".
-      contextPropogation: tracecontext
+      contextPropagation: tracecontext
       # TLS configuration for the exporter.
       tls:
         # Flag that can be used to enable TLS